programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 * Use 0&#x0338; A.D. inside a history or language class for productive group study
 * Handle the simple customization options available for 0&#x0338; A.D., including community-made gameplay modifications
 * Build your own realistic historical scenario by importing real-world topography and crafting a playable scene atop it
-* Begin drafting your own stand-alone 0&#x0338; A.D. gameplay modification
+* Begin outlining your own stand-alone 0&#x0338; A.D. gameplay modification

 ### Requirements